pomSense/typescript-node-yarn-pnp-boilerplate/README.md

 yarn launch
 ```

+# Husky

+Husky helps run spelling and lint checks upon committing.
+This makes a much more efficient dev process and catches this prior to linting on .github actions (future feature).

 # Yarn

 When running a yarn command, if you get issues, fail-safe is always to just use `yarn run {your command}`